MuhtasimTanmoy/MuhtasimTanmoy/README.md

 Work so far mostly involves data modeling, concurrency, distributed systems, databases, and reactive UI frameworks.
 Currently fascinated by swift and how fast the whole ecosystem adopts new changes.

-Time mostly gets consumed by exploring new tools, solving problems, reading open-source codebase, admiring long StackOverflow answers with a considerable amount of internals, and making [contributions](https://github.com/MuhtasimTanmoy/Issue-tracker).
+Time mostly gets consumed by exploring new tools, solving problems, reading open-source codebase, admiring long stackoverflow answers with a considerable amount of internals, and making [contributions](https://github.com/MuhtasimTanmoy/Issue-tracker).

 #### Toy projects